kylecorry31/Trail-Sense/app/src/main/res/raw/height_estimation.md

 ## Estimating the height of objects

-1. Open the inclinometer tool
+1. Open the clinometer tool
 2. Enter the distance you are to the base of the object
 3. Enter your height
 4. Hold the phone sideways with the spine facing up and put it up to your eye